hibernate/hibernate-validator/README.md

 ## Licensing

-Hibernate Validator itself as well as the Bean Validation API and TCK are all provided and distributed under the Apache Software License 2.0.
+Hibernate Validator itself as well as the Jakarta Bean Validation API and TCK are all provided and distributed under the Apache Software License 2.0.
 Refer to license.txt for more information.

 ## Build from Source